openearth/aeolis-shortcourse/README.md

 The use of AeoLiS in coastal environments allows for the modeling of berm feature changes due to the forcing factors of aeolian sediment transport and waves (in combination with tide).

 **- Model source code can be found at:** https://github.com/openearth/aeolis-python

 **- Additional model description and documentation can be found at:** https://aeolis.readthedocs.io/

 ## AeoLiS Short Course Organization

 The short course is organized such that there are two main folders, Sandmotor (2D cases) and **inset second folder name** (1D cases), where within each folder are additional folders containing all required model input data and documentation for each case.
 Each of the different scenarios included in this short course introduce the includsion of different physical processes effecting aeolian sediment transport.
-Each of the 2D and 1D scenarios included in the short course are outlined below
+Each of the 2D and 1D scenarios included in the short course are outlined below.

     - Sandmotor (2D)
         1. Base case - no supply limitations